hujhax/austin-improv-wiki/Tarantula.md

 On September 12 of 2015, [[Michael Ferstenfeld]] and performance scientists [[Paul Wainright]], [[Jeff Britt]], and [[David Moses Fruchter]] of [[Happiness is a Choice]] held the first iteration of Experiment #22: METACARTOGRAPHY, otherwise known as The Mind Map.
 Subsequent calibrations of the installation experiment are planned as monthly one-night installations before and often after Tarantula.

 #### Artist Series Poster Commission
-As part of the loose, experiential nature of the show, an artist series of posters has been commissioned from the pool of [[Austin Improv Community]] designers, of which there are many members, contributing designs for productions in many and varied ways across the improv marketing scene in Austin.
+As part of the loose, experiential nature of the show, an artist series of posters were commissioned from the pool of [[Austin Improv Community]] designers, of which there are many members, contributing designs for productions in many and varied ways across the improv marketing scene in Austin.
 Please see photo archive for in series work.
+Ryan Austin was the only artist to participate but he did it REAL GOOD.

 ### Press Blurb
 Tarantula is a combination of improv and live music melding together in the most unique ways.
 The improvisers will use the stage and their own bodies like a canvas, a tapestry of emotions and perceptions.
 Unlike most improvised shows that tell a story in a narrative fashion, Tarantula will tell a story that is fragmentary and organic.
 You will relate to the weird and twisty rhythms of the show because you are HUMAN and it connects with you soul.
 Improvisers will move as one, create without structure and follows the beats and tempo that the musicians lay down for them in the moment.